centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

   ![image](../../assets/monitoring/discovery/advanced_attributes3.png)

   The value of the property is displayed in a tooltip.
-Use **Shift+click** if you want to edit the properties of the advanced attribute:
+Use **Shift+click** on the advanced attribute to edit its properties:

   ![image](../../assets/monitoring/discovery/advanced_attributes2.png)